flancia-coop/doc.anagora.org/social-coop-oc.md

     - Go over how we run oc meetings, how was last year and what are our goals this year (roughly)
         - We roughly follow sociocracy model in running our meetings.
         - A discussion round before each decision round
-        - Caitlin proposes having a cheerleader™/ for each agenda item.
+        - Caitlin proposes having a cheerleader™/meaning agenda item ownership/representative, for each agenda item.
-        -
+        - draft agenda formed before the meeting by someone
     - Assign someone to officially announce the next meeting.
 - onboarding/offboarding, in review
     - Welcoming Luke: We got him into Zulip!
 Yaay!
-He needs a mentor.
+    - He needs a mentor.
 - wg report back: FWG/LWG, CWG, TWG
     - TWG (Ammar reporting): met yesterday.
 Bonfire update to new version.
 TWG discussion: Do we want to test running a Bonfire instance?
 Flancian was not there: no update to alpha instance.
 Conversation on adding to the character limit: the issue was dormant and they picked up.  ...
 FYI: Melissa lurks in the Matrix, where TWG hangs out.
     - CWG: can get people to moderate.
 Moderators are trained and cover shifts.
 They expect to add new moderators.
 2 new members attended the last meeting.  ...
 M. from the Hackathon may also join.
 Silver is in Australia makes it hard to have a meeting.
 CWG members have not been attending meetings; thus, they moved the day and time to 3rd Fridays, 10 am Pacific time (18UTC)